Introduction

 Column

-• The rate of phosphate application on cropped land was 22 kg/ha in 2021, a decrease of 2 kg/ha compared to 2020.
+• The rate of phosphate application on cropped land decreased by 5 kg/ha to 17 kg/ha.

-• The rate of phosphate application on grassland was 7 kg/ha in 2021, a decrease of 1 kg/ha compared to 2020.
+• The rate of phosphate application on grassland decreased by 3 kg/ha to 4 kg/ha.

 Column